 Writing a great headline means extending an enticing invitation to a potential reader.
 It’s not the whole story, nor is it an attempt to convince anyone to do anything other than to keep reading.

-That being said, it seems the web is littered with poorly-crafted headlines.
+That being said, it seems the blogging world is littered with poorly-crafted headlines.
 While many contain one or more necessary elements, other factors are often left out of the headline, diminishing the overall power of your articles.

 Here are five common mistakes that people make when writing headlines, which also serve as checklist items for you to take into account when creating your own.